 For an academic unit to initiate an agreement with an international institution:

-A Memorandum of Agreement of Cooperation (MOA) must be signed by the president of Utah State University before academic units can establish specific agreements.
+A Memorandum of Cooperation (MOC) must be signed by the president of Utah State University before academic units can establish specific agreements.

 Specific agreements which include exchange of monies must be reviewed by the Office of Global Engagement and then submitted to the Department of Sponsored Programs and handled through their processes.